ModeEffect/subscriber-discounts-for-woocommerce/readme.txt

 Replace yourdomain.com with your actual website domain, and replace xxxxxxxxxxxx with the ActiveCampaign Key entered in the plugin settings.

 == Changelog ==
+= 1.3.0 =
+* New: Included filter for modifying discount code parameters.
+Filter sdwoo_discount_args gets passed the $discount_args array, which can be added to, or otherwise modified.
 = 1.2.0 =
 * New: Included filter for customizing the generated discount code.
+Filter sdwoo_discount_code gets passed the plugin generated discount code as well as the user's email address.
 = 1.1.5 =
 * Fix: Typo in exclude sale items in create-discount.php = 1.1.4 =